-For descriptions of the receiver's RTK test screens, see "RTK," on page 63.
+For descriptions of the receiver's RTK test screens, see the RTK section in Chapter 3.
 For information about using Trimble's TRIMTALK 900 radio to link RTK stations, see the TRIMTALK 900 Operation Manual.

-The RTK OUTPUT CONTROL screen controls the RTK functions of a receiver that is being used as an RTK base station.
+Base station:RTKThe RTK OUTPUT CONTROL screen controls the RTK functions of a receiver that is being used as an RTK base station.
 (Note that an RTK base station need not have the RTCM-104 Output Option; the base station firmware for RTK is entirely different from the corresponding firmware for differential GPS.)